pixelastic/blog.pixelastic.com/app/_posts/2016-06-07-public-speaking.md

 ## Introduction

-One of the most valuable things I learned from my [previous company][1] was the public speaking course I attended.
+One of the most valuable things I learned from my [previous company][1] was the public speaking course I attended (thanks again [Marc][2]).
 With just two days of training I went from "Speaking in public?
 Are you kidding me?
 I'll NEVER do that, that is way too scary" to "Speaking in public?
 Sure, I love that, I have a lot of things to share!".

 So, let's see if I can write down here everything I was taught during the classes.
 It might be a bit rough, but this is basically a rewriting of my